openmeteo/swb/docs/swb.rst

       columns with input time series.
 The dataframe and its time series must be continuous and have no missing values.
 The columns are "crop_evapotranspiration", "effective_precipitation", and,
-      optionally, "net_irrigation".
-All time series should be in mm;
-      more precisely, in the same unit as the resulting depletion.
+      optionally, "actual_net_irrigation".
+All time series should be in mm; more precisely, in the same unit as the resulting depletion.

       The "crop_evapotranspiration" is the potential crop
       evapotranspiration (that is, the reference evapotranspiration
       multiplied by the crop coefficient |K_c|).

-      The "net_irrigation" is the applied net irrigation (that is, the total applied irrigation multiplied by the irrigation efficiency).
+      The "actual_net_irrigation" is the applied net irrigation (that is, the total applied irrigation multiplied by the irrigation efficiency).
 This column may be missing.
-In that case, we assume that, in each time step, irrigation equal to the theoretically calculated amount is applied .
+In that case, we assume that, in each time step, irrigation equal to the theoretically calculated amount is applied.
 If you want to assume zero irrigation, pass an all-zero column instead.
-If the "net_irrigation" is missing, then it is produced as output.
+If the "actual_net_irrigation" is missing, then it is produced as output.

    :param float theta_init:
       The initial water content (that is, the water content at the first date